In this guide, we will explore setting up Opencart in a Ubuntu 20.04 Server with Apache serving it and Mariadb10 acting as the database.

 Once the above set up is done, we should be ready to start installing opencart.
 Visit the url defined in the virtual host above to initiate the set up process.
 In my case when I visit http://opencart.citizix.com

-The above step is to verify that the server is set up as expected.
+.
+You will get a welcome page, clicking continue you will need to accept terms then verify that the server has been set up as expected.
 If you installed the required php packages above you should see a green check for each of the items.

-The step above is where you set up your database configuration and admin user.
+Finally you will get to the database configuration and admin user.
 Fill in the required details and click Continue.

-If everuthing is Ok, you will be taken to the final step which tells you that the installation was successful:
+If everything is Ok, you will be taken to the final step which tells you that the installation was successful.

 Up to this point Opencart is set up and ready to use.